openvswitch/ovs/INSTALL.md

 Sometimes a few tests may fail on some runs but not others.
 This is usually a bug in the testsuite, not a bug in Open vSwitch itself.
 If you find that a test fails intermittently, please report it, since the developers may not have noticed.
+You can make the testsuite automatically rerun tests that fail, by adding RECHECK=yes to the "make" command line, e.g.:
+      `make check TESTSUITEFLAGS=-j8 RECHECK=yes`

 OFTest
 ------